microsoft/showwhy/docs/deployment/azure-scripts/README.md

 `agentVMSize`: The size of the Virtual Machine.

-`linuxAdminUsername`: User name for the Linux Virtual Machines.

-`enableAuth`: If you would like authentication enabled to access the platform, set this as true, follow [this steps to create an app registration](../AKS_DEPLOY.md#5-1-Authentication)
+If you would like authentication enabled to access the platform, follow [this steps to create an app registration](../AKS_DEPLOY.md#5-1-Authentication) and pass the following:

 `clientId`: Client ID from the app registration